Stetson Bennett

 Stetson Bennett Bio

 Stetson Fleming Bennett IV is an American professional football quarterback for the Los Angeles Rams of the National Football League (NFL).
-He gained fame for his college football career at the University of Georgia, where he was a walk-on and later won consecutive national championships in 2021 and 2022.
-Notably nicknamed ‘The Mailman’, Bennett’s journey included transferring to and from Jones College, showcasing resilience and talent that ultimately led to his professional career after being drafted in 2023.
+He is best known for his remarkable college career at the University of Georgia, where he transformed from a walk-on into a two-time national champion.
+Nicknamed “The Mailman,” Bennett is recognized for his resilience, accuracy, and big-game poise under pressure.

 Early Life and Background